Municipality of Darlington: Town Hall

 The council first met in Harris' School in Rose Street, Darlington, before moving to other premises on the same street, which were occupied until 1 August 1878, when it was decided to build a Town Hall on a site on Darlington Road.
 This site, with the Darlington Public School situated next door, was first used from 2 January 1879.
 With the sacrifice of many Darlington residents in the First World War, the council commissioned a Roll of Honour for the Town Hall, which was unveiled by Mayor A. S. Elvy on 16 March 1918.

 A Memorial Tablet commemorating the former Darlington resident and Victoria Cross recipient, Captain Alfred Shout, was made by Anthony Hordern and unveiled on 20 November 1915 by the Governor General Sir Ronald Munro Ferguson at the Town Hall.
 With the completion of a new facade for the Town Hall, the tablet was inset into the front of the building completed in 1925.
 It is now displayed at Victoria Barracks Museum, Paddington.
-The Town Hall was expanded in 1925 and included the erection of a social hall.
+The Town Hall was expanded in 1925 and included the erection of a social hall, designed by Newcastle-based architects Thomas J. Pepper & Jeater, built by H. Greathead of Marrickville, with electric lighting installed by Field Bros. of Marrickville.

 The Town Hall was acquired by the University of Sydney in 1961 as part of its significant expansion to the south, which included a large part of Darlington.
 The Hall continued to operate as a social hall and venue until its closure in 1972 and was demolished in 1975 along with 650 houses and other Darlington buildings in controversial expansions undertaken by the university that reduced the population of the suburb by 2,000.